 Net investment management revenue was \$24.4 million in 2006, an increase of \$9.8 million, or 67.0%, compared to net investment management revenue of \$14.6 million in 2005.
 The increase in net investment management revenue was driven primarily by an increase of \$7.5 million in carried interest and net investment gains, a \$1.1 million increase in net interest and other income (net of interest expense), a \$0.8 million increase in portfolio company fees and a \$0.3 million increase in net management fees.
 The increase in carried interest and net investment gains was a result of several realizations of ECP II investments, partly offset by unrealized losses resulting from a reduction in the carrying value of certain ECP II investments.
-The increase in portfolio company fees was a result of increase in vestment activity in the first half of 2006.
-The increase in net management fees in 2006 was primarily the result of the non-recurrence of placement fees and portfolio company fees are netted against gross management fees.
+The increase in portfolio company fees was a result of increased investment activity in the first half of 2006.
+The increase in net management fees in 2006 was primarily the result of the non-recurrence of placement fees payable to a third party partly offset by higher portfolio company fees and a reduction in gross management fees.
 Interest and Other Income was \$8.0 million in 2006, an increase of \$7.9 million versus 2005.
 The increase is due to interest revenue earned, reduced by Interest Expense of \$6.8 million from collateralized financing transactions entered into by PCB.